halecatherine/halecatherine.github.io/papers.md

+Hale et al., Accepted to A&A _LOFAR Observations of the XMM-LSS field_

+Shimwell et al., Accepted to A&A

+Williams et al., Submitted to A&A

 Hale et al. 2018, MNRAS, 474, 4133 _The clustering and bias of radio-selected AGN and star-forming galaxies in the COSMOS field_ [ADS](http://adsabs.harvard.edu/abs/2018MNRAS.474.4133H)

-Hale et al., Submitted to A&A _LOFAR Observations of the XMM-LSS field_

-Shimwell et al., Submitted to A&A

-Williams et al., Submitted to A&A

 Hatfield et al. 2018, MNRAS, 477, 3760 _The environment and host haloes of the brightest z~6 Lyman-break galaxies_ [ADS](http://adsabs.harvard.edu/abs/2018MNRAS.477.3760H)